ramonfontes/tutorials/exercises/mixed-wifi-wired/README.md

 program that add or rename tables, keys, or actions will need to be reflected in these `sX-runtime.json` files.

-## Step 2: Droping packets based on the RSSI
+## Step 2: Dropping packets based on RSSI

 The `basic.p4` file contains a skeleton P4 program with key pieces of logic replaced by `TODO` comments.
 Your implementation should follow